Drug Enforcement Administration (DEA), Justice.

 Current DEA Regulations

 Although most LTCFs are not registered with DEA, DEA regulations allow a LTCF to register, if licensed by its State to handle controlled substances.
-DEA issues a registration in one of the following categories based upon the type of license/permit issued by a State and the authorized activities associated with the license/permit:
+DEA issues a registration in one of the following categories based upon the type of license/permit issued Start Printed Page 62256by a State and the authorized activities associated with the license/permit:

 - Retail pharmacy—A pharmacy located on-site at the LTCF maintains stocks of controlled substances and a pharmacist dispenses patient-specific controlled substances to residents of the LTCF who have prescriptions for the substances.